AdaptivePerf/AdaptivePerf/README.md

 * Linux 5.8 or newer compiled with ```CONFIG_DEBUG_INFO_BTF=y``` (or equivalent, you can check this by seeing if ```/sys/kernel/btf``` exists in your system)
 * Python 3
 * CMake 3.20 or newer
+* clang (only for building the patched "perf")
 * libnuma (if a machine with your profiled application has NUMA)
 * [CLI11](https://github.com/CLIUtils/CLI11)
 * [nlohmann-json](https://github.com/nlohmann/json)
 * [PocoNet + PocoFoundation](https://pocoproject.org)
 * [Boost](https://www.boost.org)

-You should use the newest available version of libnuma, CLI11, nlohmann-json, the Poco libraries, and the Boost libraries.
+You should use the newest available version of clang, libnuma, CLI11, nlohmann-json, the Poco libraries, and the Boost libraries.
 More information about the minimum tested version of each of these dependencies will be provided soon.

 If you want to enable tests (see the documentation for contributors), you don't have to install [the GoogleTest framework](https://github.com/google/googletest) beforehand, this is done automatically during the compilation.